 Before launching Accessible Tutors, I tutored in Montclair for two years.
-The experience of teaching was incredibly rewarding, and I was helping kids succeed.
-However, from early on this good feeling was incomplete: for every kid I could work with, there was another kid struggling without help.
+I enjoyed the job—the teaching was rewarding and I was helping kids succeed.
+However, this good feeling was incomplete: for every student I could work with, there was another student struggling without help.

-My first approach to this problem was to look at some of the free programs in Montclair.
-What I found was a mix, some really great programs that do a great job to help combat the achievement gap.
-IMANI, an organization that specializes in academic opportunity for minority students, and succeed2gether, a free tutoring program for low income families, come to mind.
-On the other hand, I also saw programs in which high schoolers were looking for ways to fill out community service hours.
-What I didn’t see was a program that built commitment in students and tutors, provided one-on-one help rivaling what a paid tutor can provide, and had a simple no questions asked registration process.
+My first step in looking at inequity in tutoring was to look at the free programs in Montclair.
+I found IMANI, an organization specializing in academic opportunity for minority students, and Succeed2gether, a free tutoring program for low income families.
+I also saw programs that relied on a depleted supply of volunteer high school tutors.
+I didn’t see a program that, while maintaining accessibility, built commitment between students and tutors, provided paid one-on-one help, and had a no-questions asked registration process.

 –Owen Kaplan, Accessible Tutors Founder and Project Manager